slak44/Xylene/README.md

 EBNF grammar can be found [here](https://github.com/slak44/Xylene/blob/master/grammar.ebnf).

 ### TODO list
+- text handling
+  - UTF-8 aware String class
+  - byte arrays
+  - maybe UnsafeString for user input?
+- modules, import, export
+- type system
+  - unit type?
+  - bottom type?
+  - top type?
+  - nullability
+    - explicit option type?
-- strings
+    - null keyword?
+    - allow variables to be null?
-- disallow declarations starting with `_xyl_`
+    - operating with null vars?
+  - typedefs (can alias a typelist)
+    - let the lists' types either add their contained types to the larger typelist, or only add the meta-type to the larger typelist
   - operating with variants
     - get the concrete type of a value as a string (function `typeOf(variable)` or unary operator `typeof variable`?)
     - concretize variant to type
     - get value as type by type name, throw error if the stored type isn't what the programmer expects (this should be a language construct)
-- modules, import, export
-- type system
+    - even if functions specify a sum type as a return type, at runtime, the value returned has a non-composite type
   - type inference
   - inheritance
   - multiple inheritance?